 - The Tishman Review buys First Electronic Publication Rights and Non-Exclusive Print on Demand rights.

 - Your contest entry grants you a one-year complimentary e-book subscription to TTR.
 This subscription is delivered through Mail Chimp.
 By entering the contest you are giving us permission to send through Mail Chimp your one-year e-book subscription.
 If you do not wish to receive this complimentary subscription please email us to cancel: firstname.lastname@example.org.
 Thank you.

 The Tishman Review’s Edna St. Vincent Millay Poetry Prize

-Final Judge for the Edna St. Vincent Millay Poetry Prize will be announced in September, 2018.
+- Final Judge for the Edna St. Vincent Millay Poetry Prize is TJ Jarrett.
+Read more.

 The Tillie Olsen Short Story Award

 Tillie Olsen was an award-winning short story writer and deeply-committed social activist.
 The Tishman Review is looking for the best story that captures the spirit of not only the writing of Tillie Olsen but her work to make our world a better place.

 - Your story must contain no more than 5,000 words in standard manuscript format, paginated and with word count on the first page.
 You may submit as many stories as you wish, but each story must be submitted separately, each with a $15 fee.